ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/05-kruskals-algorithm.md

 There is a much better data structure for storing the MST -- the *disjoint-set* (also called union-find).
 For now, the only thing we need to know about the disjoint-set now is that it supports the operations we needs efficiently, in *almost* constant time.
 To be precise, the complexity of the operations is $O(\log*(n))$, which is an extremely slow-growing function: it's so slow that $\log*(n) \leq 5$ for all $n \leq 2^{65536}$.
 So, $\log*(n)$ is constant for *all practical purposes*.

 Therefore, if we use a disjoint-set to store the MST, Kruskal's algorithm is $O(E \log*(E))$ -- which in practice is the same as $O(E)$.
 But first we have to sort the edges, which anyway takes $O(E \log(E))$ time, which is then the total complexity.
 But note that since $E \in O(V^2)$ and $O(\log(V^2)) = O(2 \log(V)) = O(\log(V))$, the total complexity of Kruskal's algorithm can be written as $O(E \log(V))$.
-More information about the disjoint-set can be found in @sec:disjoint-sets if you are interested.
+More information about the disjoint-set can be found in @sec:trees:disjoint-sets if you are interested.
 (It's a quite cool data structure, so worth the read:)

 <!-- END NOTES -->